 The easiest way how to check the metal properties is to calculate the reflectance of a bulk.
 This uses very similar geometry to our calculation (TSF source, periodic and CPML boundaries), so we can expect that there are not many additional potential error sources when comparing to our calculation.
-Reflectance of the default metal for this particular voxel spacing and other settings is 0.983 Reflectanceof the fitted metal model is 0.9587.
+Here we don't need to use NFFF (which is distance dependent), so the values don't need any normalization.
+Reflectance of the default metal for this particular voxel spacing and other settings is 0.983 Reflectance of the fitted metal model is 0.9587.
 Result from the Filmmetrics reflectance calculator is 0.9678, which is something in between.
-Finally, error in the reference value (PEC reflection) is below 0.001 percent.
-This certainly cannot affect our results.
+Finally, error in the reference value calculation (PEC reflection) is below 0.001 percent which certainly cannot affect our results.
 So, this all is probably also not the source of problem (however might be compared to reflectance coming from FEM).